MUON-CFD/SOMAR/README.md

 - **Large Eddy Simulation -** AMR helps refine local hotspots, but we often do not wish to resolve the flow down to the dissipative scales.
 For this, we turn to the closure scheme described by [Ducrose, et. al.](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/abs/largeeddy-simulation-of-transition-to-turbulence-in-a-boundary-layer-developing-spatially-over-a-flat-plate/C277DE968A1FD929D3CB05FDBC434AAD)

 - **Familiar methods -** Unlike SOMAR v1.0, the newer versions use methods familiar to physical oceanographers such as Arakawa-C grids and Runge-Kutta time integration.
 We also use simple, centered finite differences for the advection terms rather than upwinding.

+- **Error control -** Embedded RK schemes are supported.
+Users can limit the velocity error using a variety of methods (local, PI, or PID controllers).
+From the user's perspective, all that is needed is an error tolerance specified in a text-based input file and SOMAR will take care of the rest.

+- **Python post-processing -** Analyzing SOMAR's output can be accomplished in [VisIt](https://visit-dav.github.io/visit-website/index.html 'The VisIt website'), [ParaView](https://www.paraview.org/ 'The ParaView website'), or with simple Python scripts.
+Python can also be used to create initial conditions, create custom force functions, and process data on-the-fly.

 - **Highly parallelizable -** SOMAR uses MPI and is build on the [Chombo framework.](https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations)